 • vaginal discomfort

-• mood conditions (e.g. anxiety and depression)
+• mood conditions, for example, anxiety and depression.

 Endometriosis symptom checklist